tdkld/Spoty-Goal/readme.md

 # Spoty Goal
-# Website where you may vote for songs from Spotify.
+Website where you may vote for songs from Spotify.
+It's my first PHP project!